-Who is the Cornwall Music Education Hub and what does it do?
+About the Cornwall Music Education Hub

 The Cornwall Music Education Hub (CMEH) is a partnership of music and arts organisations, both local and national, who work together to support quality musical learning for all children and young people in Cornwall.
 The partnership is led by Cornwall Council.
+It is funded by the Department for Education through Arts Council England.

 The Cornwall Music Education Hub does not deliver instrumental tuition but helps children and young people to access to high quality musical learning through a variety of ways: